How to Get Your Business Ready for the Holidays

 A content calendar is like a structured to-do list that allows you to tackle one task at a time and helps you understand exactly what you need to gather to make your business shine.
 We’ll talk about the specific types of content that go into this in just a moment, but in the meantime, we’ve created a killer content calendar that is chock full of innovative ideas to help you stand out this holiday season.
 Feel free to use it in its entirety or as a jumping off point for your own schedule.
 But remember; the more content you post, the more likely your customers are to engage with you.

 The holiday season is all about giving…major discounts!
 With over 35% of shoppers making holiday purchases before Thanksgiving, this is the time to start pushing some sales.
 On our handy content calendar, you’ll notice we took the liberty of including a few promotion ideas.
-You can run a “buy one get one free” sale, offer 50% off on your entire store, give free shipping for 24 hours and so much more!
+You can run a “buy one get one free” sale, offer 50% off all products or services, give free shipping for 24 hours and so much more!
 When planning your sales, keep in mind that you want to create a sense of urgency.
 Sales that run for a limited amount of time tend to give buyers the kick in the butt they need to make a purchase.

 Pro Tip: Create hype around a specific product by adding a “special holiday price” label.